p2-inc/phasetwo-docs/blog/2024-05-01-alternatives-auth0.md

 **Keycloak:**
 Conversely, Keycloak requires more attention since it's self-hosted.
 Organizations must allocate resources for installing, configuring, and updating the software, as well as managing the underlying infrastructure.
 This can be a drawback for teams without the necessary technical expertise or resources.
 However, it also offers greater control over the deployment and security standards, which can be a significant advantage for certain regulatory environments.

+**Winner**

+Auth0.

+As a fully managed service, Auth0 abstracts away this work.

 #### Functionality and Flexibility

 **Auth0:**